-Mixing the egg and Parmesan–again, this is essentially the batter for low carb/high protein/gluten-free fried food.
+Mixing the egg and Parmesan–again, this is essentially a great batter for low carb/high protein/gluten-free fried food.
 It works great on shrimp, chicken, and probably anything else you want to try.

 Browning the battered chicken in butter cut with a bit of canola oil to keep it from burning too quickly.

 Finished up my sad salad.